ChitSuClover/invoiceapp/README.md

   - Can delete invoice
 - New Invoice create function
   - Can create invoice by worker group and request period
+  - Can send invoice pdf mail to client
 - Invoice edit function
 - Client list display function
   - Show the client registered